Gandi/hieracles/README.md

 Hieracles
 ================

 Hieracles is a command-line tool for analysis and deep examination of [Hiera][hiera] paramaters in a [Puppet][puppet] setup.
-It's used internally at Gandi and its first incarnation is strongly tied to Gandi puppet architecture.
+It's used internally at [Gandi][gandi] and its first incarnation is strongly tied to Gandi puppet architecture.
 But Hieracles tends to become, in time, a generic Hiera overlay visualisation tool.

 Install
 -----------